NSoiffer/MathCAT/docs/users.md

 MathCAT supports multiple modes of navigation.
 The means to begin navigating and end navigating will differ depending on the AT you are using.
 See the list below.
 The commands/key-strokes accepted by MathCAT are the same as those accepted by MathPlayer and are [listed in this document](nav-commands.md).
 The documentation describes many useful ways to navigate math.
 For those who just want to get started:
-* Use the arrows keys to move left/right or up/down a mathematical structure (e.g., into/out of a fraction)
+* Use the arrow keys to move left/right or up/down a mathematical structure (e.g., into/out of a fraction)
 * If inside of a table, CTRL+arrow will move by cell
-* Home/End move to the start/end of the expression
+* Home/End moves to the start/end of the expression
 * Space reads your current position
 * Shift+up/down will change the mode of navigation (see [navigation documentation](nav-commands.md))